RageAgainstTheAssembly/EPML-ITMO/docs/report.md

-# HW 1
+# HW 2

 ## 1. Overview

-The point of HW 1 is setting up a proper data science project environment and structure:
+The point of HW 2 is setting DVC-based data and model versioning + reproducibility.
+Also, from HW 1 we inherit:

 - Cookiecutter for the overall template
 - Poetry for dependencies, convenient setup with pyproject